 Our book will be part of an existing series of books whose stories inspire and bring knowledge to schools in India.
 Knowledge that transforms the poorest young people of India into heroes.
 Heroes who learn entrepreneurial skills.
 Skills that answer the problems of our time with an entrepreneurial solutions and the rising youth unemployment to oppose.
 Together with our Indian partner organization the book will be written and designed.
 It will first be tested with 400 children to subsequently bringing it to100 schools to 10,000 children.

 "I think stories can help them to understand the importance of education.
 They create values.
 Our values are sketchy: each other, within our society, to school.
 And the enormous unemployment is one of our most powerful challenges.
-"Smita, a teacher at the school in xx yy.
+"Smita, a teacher at a school in Bihar.